httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 5. Remove any leading or trailing WSP characters from the attribute-name string and the attribute-value string.

-6. If the attribute-value is longer than 1024 bytes, ignore the cookie-av string and return to Step 1 of this algorithm.
+6. If the attribute-value is longer than 1024 octets, ignore the cookie-av string and return to Step 1 of this algorithm.

 7. Process the attribute-name and attribute-value according to the